$\mathcal{N}=1$ Super Topological Recursion: Super Topological Recursion

 As for existence of a solution, perhaps the simplest proof amounts to rewriting the abstract super loop equations as differential constraints, which take the form of a super Airy structure.
 We will discuss this approach in Section~\ref{sec:SAS}.
 Thus, for now, we assume existence of a solution to the abstract super loop equations.

 Given a local super spectral curve $\mathcal{S_C}$, let us define what we call the recursion kernels:

-We note that given the data of a local super spectral curve, those kernels are uniquely defined.
+We note that for each local super spectral curve, those kernels are uniquely defined.
 The first one is the standard recursion kernel in the Eynard-Orantin topological recursion, whereas the second one is new and incorporates fermions.

 In the limit $z\rightarrow0$, the numerator of \eqref{BFK} becomes